Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Like, if somebody else has to change for you to heal, then you’re basically violating that persons boundaries.
 They may be dicks, they may be complete douchebags, but if you require their cooperation for you to heal, and then you demand it, the demanding of it from them is violating the boundaries; and it’s a very, very ineffective way to heal.
 This is just straight up clinical psychology.

 I can’t believe I need to say this, but a lot of clinical psychologists like Tony Robbins has have folded to the political correctness and have said things that I think that they don’t actually believe.
 But anyway, whatever, that’s their balls that they’ve dropped.
 “We want accountability.”
 Okay, here we are.
-I get this.
+So, this I get.
 What’s the accountability?

 One of the issues that a lot of men have raised over the #MeToo controversy is that there is no due process.
 It’s not like you’re taking people to court.
 It’s not like you’re taking these guys to court.
 Now, the ones that go to court like sexual assault, harassment, that are written into the wall, that all the men would support you on.
 I mean, there are horrible things that have happened, and abuses of power among 0.1% of men.
 I mean, yes, there are horrible people.